AshridgeTechnologies/elemento/stories/Generic model object.md

 - Create element classes dynamically when required for each schema
 - Extend BaseElement or BaseInputElement
 - Change component type to property
-- Create a Meta-Schema to enforce the special keywords used
 - Separate out types to ensure runtime does not depend on model package
 - Generic type to recognise properties?